pirai1998/DATA_BACKUP_RESTORE_USING_RPA-/README.md

 ## Module 1: Mail automation (N.Revathi)
    <li>The input file is received from the mail.</li>
-   <li>The file gets downloaded and saved in the respective folder.</li>
+   <li>The file gets downloaded and saved in the respective folder, and if the respective folder is not available it will automatically        creates the folder and save in it.</li>

 ## Module 2: Backup process (R.Sreerag)
-   <li>The input data from the different files are read and written in the single sheet.</li>
+   <li>The data from the mulitple number of files is  being and read and stored in a separate excel file.</li>
-   <li>The data gets stored in the Orchestrator queue.</li>
+   <li>Then that excel file gets stored in the Orchestrator queue for backup.</li>

 ## Module 3: Restoring process (K.Piraivendhan)
-   <li>This module takes the data from the Orchestrator queue and writes to the excel sheet.</li>
+   <li>Then we backup the files from Orchestrator.</li>
-   <li>If the excel sheet is unavailable, a new excel file gets created and the data are written to that excel file.</li>
+   <li>Then using the decision flow it checks for the file, if the file is not found it will return as "file not found" orelse it will          return the backup file and it will store it in a separate excel file. </li>

 ## Module 4: Orchestrator connection
-   <li>The bot gets connected to the Orchestrator using the generated machine key.</li>
+   <li>The bot gets connected to the Orchestrator using the generated machine key and Orchestrator URL.</li>
    <li>The backup process is done on daily basis.</li>
    <li>The restoring process is done while triggering the bot.</li></ul>